6 Fun TEFL Classroom Activities

 This or That

 This is a good icebreaker activity for your first few days in the classroom.
-You can create a PowerPoint with opposite vocabulary words on each slide such as moon or sun, fire or water, beach or mountain, Math or English, etc. At each slide, students must move to either the left or right side of the room depending on which word they prefer.
+You can create a PowerPoint alongside the teacher with opposite vocabulary words on each slide such as moon or sun, fire or water, beach or mountain, Math or English, etc. At each slide, students must move to either the left or right side of the room depending on which word they prefer.
 You can have one student from each side

 explain why they picked the word they did.
-This is a great opportunity to learn more about your students and their learning styles.
+This is a great opportunity to learn more about students and their learning styles.
 For example, if a student says they prefer the beach because they can feel the water and it makes them feel calm, they may like a more calming learning environment with tactile learning exercises.
 If a student says they prefer the sun because they can do more activities and hang out with friends, they may like more social tasks in class.

 Word Search and Crossword Puzzles